 I struggle with this as well.
 One tip, don’t buy J. Crew flats.
 They’re all really cute, pretty good quality, but they are SO uncomfortable.
 I would also check reviews of the Tory Burch bag before buying it (I don’t know a lot about Tory Burch).

 It’s easy to fall into the trap of equating high price with good quality, but unless you’re buying Chanel and Prada, the $300 bag maybe just as good as a $25 bag.
 Example, I bought a pair of Sam Edelmen flats once, and I will never buy another pair of his shoes.
 I was told they were solid leather, but it turned out they were made of a thin layer of leather over canvas.
 They stained my feet green, the leather is now peeling off and the soles are coming unglued.
 Not worth the $90!

 Really, you just have to decide if having more clothing choices is more important than having a nice bag.
 Both have their pros and cons.
 Make a list of the pros and cons and see how you feel after.
-You can always save your pennies and buy a high-quality bag in the future :)posted over 1 year ago
+You can always save your pennies and buy a high-quality bag in the future :)posted about 5 years ago

 Are you the type of person who wears an outfit a couple times and gets tired of it?
 Buy quantity.

 Do you enjoy the same nice outfit for many wears? then quality.